make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 # Poll #2: Vote for the most natural rotation

-- One "before" diagram with a camera pointing right, and one "after" diagram with a camera pointing up
+- [Insert one "Before" diagram with a camera pointing right, and one "After" diagram with a camera pointing up]
-- There are many possibilities for the rotation which explains this result
+- There are many possible angles which can rotate the "Before" view to the "After" view
-- Which rotation below do **you** think in the most natural?
+- Which one do you think in the most natural (assuming that these represent camera views in a game)?
-- [Show choices of 270 degrees clockwise, 90 degrees counter-clockwise, 450 degrees counter-clockwise]
+  1. 270 degrees clockwise
+  1. 90 degrees counter-clockwise
+  1. I'm getting dizzy now

 # Shortest arc rotations

-- In our case we are interested in the shortest arc (or shortest path)
+- For camera transitions in games and simulations, we are generally interested in the shortest arc (a.k.a. shortest path)
-- I.e., 90 degrees counter-clockwise in this case
+- So 90 degrees counter-clockwise in this example
-- Given two arbitrary camera orientations, the angle of shortest arc between them will be between -180 and +180 degrees
+- Given two arbitrary camera orientations, the angle of shortest arc between them will always be between -180 and +180 degrees
-- Let's compare two methods to represent this:
+- We can represent these rotations using either:
-  1. Using the angle itself
+  1. The angle itself
-  1. Using the sine and cosine of the angle
+  1. The sine and cosine of the angle

 # Method 1: Using the angle itself